All carers are entitled to an assessment of their needs, this is quite separate from the assessment of the person they care for.

 Carers of people with dementia:

-This group is run in partnership with the West London Mental Health Trust Cognitive Impairment and Dementia Service (CIDS) and held at St Vincent’s House, 49 Queen Caroline St, W6 9QH.
-The group meets on 3rd Wednesday of month from 10:30am-12pm.
+The 2nd cohort of this group is meeting on 3rd Wednesday of month from 10:30am-12pm at St Vincent’s House, 49 Queen Caroline St, W6 9QH.
 Download a flyer with the programme of upcoming sessions here.

 Carers of people with learning disabilities:

 First Tuesday of every month, 11am–1pm at HF Mencap, 65 Aspenlea Rd, W6 8LH.
 In partnership with HF Mencap.

 Open to all carers: